Woodland which has been in continuous existence since 1600 (1750 in Scotland).

 In the United Kingdom, there is no formal definition of "forest"; the term is often used for large woodland areas (especially conifers) or for old Royal hunting preserves such as the New Forest or the Forest of Dean.

 Forest Service (FS)

-The agency of the Northern Ireland Department of Agriculture, Environment and Rural Affairs responsible for forestry matters in Northern Ireland.
+An agency of the Northern Ireland Department of Agriculture and Rural Development.

 Forestry Commission (FC)